This post was published in DDoor Security + Safety

 Changes in level at the floor surface can make it more difficult for a person using a wheelchair to maneuver through a door opening.
 To help mitigate these challenges, the ADA standards and ICC A117.1 contain similar requirements regarding thresholds and changes in level within an accessible route.
 While door openings are not required by the standards to have thresholds, if a threshold is provided, Chapter 4 limits the height to 1/2-inch, maximum.
 The threshold requirements apply to both manually-operated doors and automatic doors, in swinging, sliding, or folding configurations.

 Existing or altered thresholds may be up to 3/4-inch in height, as long as the threshold is beveled on each side, with a maximum slope of 1:2 for the height exceeding 1/4-inch.
-In order to be considered an existing threshold, the installation would typically have to predate the adoption of a code or standard which limited the threshold to 1/2-inch.
+In order to be considered an existing threshold, the installation would typically have to predate the adoption of a code or standard that limited the threshold to 1/2-inch.
 While this exception accounts for some existing conditions that would otherwise be difficult to remedy, compliance with the maximum height and slope mandated by the standards will make thresholds less likely to create a barrier for people passing through door openings.

 In addition to the maximum allowable height, the accessibility standards require raised thresholds and changes in level at doorways to comply with Section 302 – Floor Surfaces and Section 303 – Changes in Level.
 These sections are found in Chapter 3 – Building Blocks, which describes core requirements that are referenced by other chapters of the standards.
 Section 302 requires floor surfaces to be stable, firm, and slip-resistant, and limits openings in floor surfaces to a size that does not allow a 1/2-inch diameter sphere to pass through (with some exceptions).